isi-metaphor/metaphor-adp-server/README.md

     --email=whatever@whatever --settings=lccsrv.settings
 ```

-8. Run:
+9. Run:
 - Edit the shell.sh script to set the name of the screen session it'll start
   (the -S option)
-- Run the shell.sh command
+- Run the `shell.sh` command
-- Within the screen it started, start tempRun.sh
+- Within the screen it started, start `tempRun.sh`; for monitored mode
+  run `run.sh`.
 - Disconnect from the screen (CTRL-A D)

 ## Acknowledgments